 If someone wasn’t paying attention, they could be lured into a trade, thinking there is lots of movement.

 Below is the exact same chart, but with the y-axis now scaled to show approximately 70 pips.
 An entirely different perspective!
 Are you still as inclined to trade?
 I hope not.
 We can instantly see that the price is barely moving at all.
-It get chopped up paying spreads and commissions very easily.
+It is easy to get chopped up paying spreads and commissions very easily.

 Take away as many traps as possible before they occur.
 Setting your y-axis before you start trading is one way to maintain visual consistency from one day to the next, and thus potentially avoid getting lured into poor trading opportunities.